daronphang/coding_resources/docker/images.md

 ```

 ## Building Images:
 Order is critical.
 Keep things that do not change at top.
 Can add .dockerignore file.
 Need to disable builtkit if have error.
+Don't need virtualenv as Docker achieves the same isolation.

 ```
 docker build .
 Builds an image from a dockerfile and context; run by Docker daemon and not CLI